 Cut out the inner circle from a paper plate to form the base of your wreath.

 You will want to have plenty of handprints cut out before they start gluing.

 I could barely keep up with my toddler as he grabbed little hand prints to add to his wreath!

 Make sure your child understand what a wreath is.
 My daughter thought it was supposed to be a fancy Christmas crown, which it actually does look like.

 Just when I thought they couldn’t be any funnier with the wreaths, we had a lion show up!

 Any craft a kid can play with and be creative with afterward gets points in my book!

-The wreaths did make it to the doors, but they are hanging on the door knobs, where they can be easily accessed should there be a need for a fancy hat or lion’s mane in the future.
+Our handprint wreaths did make it to the doors, but we chose to hang them from the doorknobs, where they can be easily accessed should there be a need for a fancy hat or lion’s mane in the future.